oanda/apidocs/v1/transactions.md

 : This object is appended to the json response.
 Trade related fields are: id, units.

-##### TRADE_CLOSE
-A transaction of this type is created when a user has successfully closed a trade.

-Required Fields
-: id, accountId, time, type, instrument, units, side, price, pl, interest, accountBalance, tradeId

 ##### TAKE_PROFIT_FILLED
 A transaction of this type is created when a Take Profit order has been filled on user's account.